 That being said, there is little point in denying the truth.
-Motorcycles are pretty cool.
+Motorcycles are pretty cool (and helmets can be cooler).
 This isn’t something to be ignored when buying your first.
 Sure, it’s a tool to learn better skills, and a 125cc may not have been the motorcycle on that poster as a kid, but that doesn’t mean you shouldn’t love your first motorcycle.

 The more you like it, the more you will ride it.
 The more you ride, the better you will become.

 So there is actually a decent amount of logic involved in letting a little part of your decision making being led by the aesthetic properties of the motorcycle.
 There are motorcycles with 125cc engines in pretty much every style category.
 From street tracker to cruiser.
 From sports bike to scrambler.